Withington/deepscent/README.md

 -v "$(pwd)"/logs:/notebooks/deepscent/logs \
 -p 8888:8888 deepscent_gpu
 ```
-This returns a ULR where you can open the Jupyter Notebook.
+This returns a URL where you can open the Jupyter Notebook.
 Navigate
 to notebooks/deepscent/notebooks and open mlp.ipynb.

 ## Alternative - run on CPU